noah-ing/PriceHawk/cline_docs/progress.md

 - ⬜ Deal quality scoring system
 - ⬜ Browser extension for easy product addition

-## Deployment Instructions
+## Deployment Documentation

-The detailed deployment guide is available in `docs/pre-deployment-fixes.md` with:
+The detailed deployment guide is available in `docs/deployment-guide.md` with:
 1. Step-by-step instructions for final production deployment
 2. Checklist for environment configuration verification
 3. Database migration and backup procedures
 4. Post-deployment verification steps
 5. Monitoring recommendations

+Additional documentation for the SiteGround-specific restart solution can be found in `docs/remote-restart-solution.md`.